Mortgages: Should you fix or float?

-In November last year, Kiwis owed more than $260 billion on their mortgages.
-More than 80% was in fixed-rate mortgages (where the interest rate is set for a specific period), with the other 20% on a floating rate (where the interest rate can go up or down at any time).
+In November last year, Kiwis owed about $300 billion on their mortgages.
+Approximately 86% was in fixed-rate mortgages (where the interest rate is set for a specific period), with the other 14% on a floating rate (where the interest rate can go up or down at any time).

-Nearly 60% of the value of mortgages held by people who are owner-occupiers is due to come off a fixed-rate in one year or less.
+More than 70% of the value of mortgages held by people who are owner-occupiers is due to come off a fixed rate in one year or less.
 This means a lot of households will need to make the fix-or-float decision.

-The main advantage of a fixed-rate is repayment certainty.
-For a set period, you’ll know exactly what your payments will be.
-This makes budgeting easier and if rates rise, you won’t be affected.
+The main advantage of a fixed rate is repayment certainty.
+For a set period, you know exactly what your payments will be.
+This makes budgeting easier and you won’t be affected if rates rise.

 Their downside is you can’t opt out of your fixed term – unless you pay a break fee, which could negate any potential savings.
-This also means if interest rates drop, you’ll miss out.
+This also means you’ll miss out if interest rates drop.

 In addition, some banks charge a penalty if you make extra repayments during the fixed-rate period.

 Floating-rate mortgages offer greater flexibility.
 If you come into some extra cash, such as an inheritance or work bonus, you can put it towards your mortgage without being stung by fees.
 However, you’re at the mercy of interest rate fluctuations – great if they go down, not so great when they go up!
-This can make it more difficult to budget, as your repayments may vary.
+This can make budgeting more difficult, as your repayments may vary.

 We all want to pay the least interest possible on our mortgage so, pros and cons aside, which option consistently produces the lowest interest rates?

-Floating rates are related to short-term wholesale interest rates while fixed-term rates, such as the two-year rate, are related to the two-year swap rate, said Professor David Tripe, Massey University school of economics and finance head.
+Floating rates are related to short-term wholesale interest rates while fixed-term rates, such as the two-year rate, are related to the two-year swap rate, said David Tripe, Professor of Banking at Massey University school of economics and finance.

 “This means two consecutive two-year fixed rates should work out more or less the same as a four-year rate and it wouldn’t make much difference if you fixed or floated,” he said.